NOTACAL logo

 The debate between different rounding methods intensified in the twentieth century with the rise of computing.
 Early computers used various rounding schemes, leading to inconsistencies.
 The IEEE 754 standard, established in 1985, standardized rounding methods in floating-point arithmetic, with round half to even becoming the default.

 Financial institutions developed banker's rounding independently to minimize systematic biases in large transaction volumes.
 This approach reduces the cumulative effect of rounding errors that would otherwise skew statistical summaries and accounting records.
+The proliferation of digital financial systems in the 1990s and 2000s led to more rigorous rounding standards, with regulatory bodies such as the SEC and FASB issuing specific guidance on acceptable rounding practices for financial reporting.

 Comparison of Methods